prisma/prisma1/docs/1.14/04-Reference/05-Prisma-Servers-&-DBs/01-Prisma-Servers/01-Overview.md

 Using the asymmetric authentication approach, Prisma servers are secured using public/private key pairs.

 The Prisma servers knows the **public key** (via the `legacySecret` property in `docker-compose.yml`, see [here](!alias-aira9zama5) for more info).
 The **private key** is known locally by the Prisma CLI and used to generate authentication tokens.
-These tokens are used to authenticate requests against the Prisma server (e.g. an invocation of `prisma deploy`) which can then be validated by the Prisma server using its public key.
+These tokens are used to authenticate requests against the Prisma server (e.g. an invocation of `prisma1 deploy`) which can then be validated by the Prisma server using its public key.

 #### Symmetric approach using a single secret

 In Prisma 1.7, a new authentication approach for Prisma servers has been introduced.
 It uses a single secret to authenticate requests made by the Prisma CLI against a Prisma server.

 The secret can be chosen by the admin of the Prisma server.
 It is set via the `managementApiSecret` property in the `docker-compose.yml` which is used to deploy the Prisma server.
 If not specified, the CLI doesn't need to authenticate its requests.
-If specified, the CLI needs to have access to an environment variable called `PRISMA_MANAGEMENT_API_SECRET` which contains the secret, otherwise the CLI can not talk to the Prisma server (e.g. `prisma deploy` will fail).
+If specified, the CLI needs to have access to an environment variable called `PRISMA_MANAGEMENT_API_SECRET` which contains the secret, otherwise the CLI can not talk to the Prisma server (e.g. `prisma1 deploy` will fail).

 ### Prisma Cloud

 #### Login

 The CLI authenticates against Prisma Cloud using the `cloudSessionKey` stored in `~/.prisma/config.yml`.
-The CLI writes that key into that file upon the initial login: `prisma login`.
+The CLI writes that key into that file upon the initial login: `prisma1 login`.

 #### Logout

-To logout from the Prisma CLI use `prisma logout` command.
+To logout from the Prisma CLI use `prisma1 logout` command.
 This command removes the `cloudSessionKey` from `~/.prisma/config.yml` file.